Testing, Reporting, Quarantine & Health Information

 Call 479-575-4451, option 1 to schedule asymptomatic testing.

-Students, faculty and staff experiencing any COVID-19-like symptoms (see below) should schedule an appointment at the Garland Garage Respiratory Clinic for rapid testing and to see a health care provider quickly.
+- Students, faculty and staff experiencing any COVID-19-like symptoms (see below) should schedule an appointment for rapid testing and to see a health care provider quickly.

 Rapid COVID-19 testing is specifically for individuals experiencing symptoms and is intended to identify active COVID-19 infections in as little as 15-20 minutes.